Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 This means areas above 3,500 m, including the route towards Larkya La Pass, receive far less rain than the valleys below.
 The skies at higher elevations often stay clear, even during peak monsoon months like July and August.

-Fun fact : Monsoon trekking on the Manaslu Circuit is growing in popularity for good reason.
+Fun fact: Monsoon trekking on the Manaslu Circuit is growing in popularity for good reasons.
 The trail sits partly in the rain shadow of the Himalayas, which means higher sections stay drier than most people expect, making it easy to trek.

-If you have the right gear, an experienced guide, and a flexible schedule, trekking the Manaslu Circuit in the monsoon is very much possible.
+If you have the right gear, an experienced guide, and a flexible schedule, trekking the Manaslu Circuit in June, July or August is very much possible.
 But make sure you are not just a first-time trekker at Manaslu.

 Weather Conditions on the Manaslu Circuit in Monsoon

-Weather is one of the first things trekkers ask about when planning a monsoon trek.
+Weather is one of the first things trekkers ask about when planning a Manaslu circuit Trek in monsoon.
 You cannot simply pack your bags and go.
 Preparation is needed.

 On the Manaslu Circuit, conditions change greatly depending on how high you are on the trail.